-When a recommendation to grant or withhold tenure, or to grant or deny a promotion, is made by a department, the Chair shall transmit the departmental file on the case (including the Chair's personal recommendation and peer evaluations by each tenured member of the Department) to the University Commission on Promotion and Tenure.
-For cases arising in the School of Business, the Dean will also submit their recommendation to the University Commission on Promotion and Tenure.
-The Commission shall review all the materials involved.
+Following the Dean's review, the entire file on the case (including the letters from the department and the Dean) will be forwarded to the University Commission on Promotion and Tenure.

+For the evaluation of faculty in the library, the Dean of the Library takes on the role assigned to department chairs and there is no separate role for the Dean.
+The Dean of the Library writes the summary letter and forwards it along with the entire file on the case to the University Commission on Promotion and Tenure.

+The Commission shall review all materials.
 If any members of the Commission have major questions that cannot be resolved from the candidate's file alone, the Commission may solicit additional information from any sources it may deem appropriate in order to develop its own recommendation on the case.

-If the Commission's recommendation differs from the departmental (or, in the School of Business, the Dean's) recommendation, the Commission shall provide a detailed letter that sets forth the recommendation and the reasoning that supports it.
-The Commission shall send this letter to the Department and to the candidate (and, in the School of Business, the Dean), offering the Department (and, in the School of Business, the Dean) the opportunity to supply arguments for reconsideration.
-In cases when the Department (or, in the School of Business, the Dean) decides to supply arguments for reconsideration, the Department (or, in the School of Business, the Dean) will give the faculty member a summary of the appeal; this summary statement and any response by the faculty member to it will become a part of the faculty member's evaluation file.
-Before sending its recommendation to the President, the Commission shall give consideration to any new arguments supplied by the Department (or, in the School of Business, the Dean), including any response by the faculty member.
+If the Commission's recommendation differs from the department's recommendation, the Commission shall provide a detailed letter of non-concurrence that sets forth the recommendation and the reasoning that supports it.
+The Commission shall send this letter to the Dean, the department, and the candidate, offering the Dean and the department the opportunity to supply arguments for reconsideration.
+In cases when the Dean or the department decides to supply arguments for reconsideration, the Dean or the department will give the faculty member a summary of the appeal; this summary statement and any response by the faculty member to it will become a part of the faculty member's evaluation file.
+Before sending its recommendation to the President, the Commission shall give consideration to any new arguments supplied by the Dean or the department, including any response by the faculty member.
 The Commission will then add its recommendation regarding tenure and promotion to that of the Department and will forward the complete file, including the recommendation of the Department and any subsequent arguments and counterarguments, to the President of the University, with a copy of the letter of recommendation to the Provost.

 The Provost shall develop their own recommendation on the case.
-If the Provost's recommendation differs from the Commission's or the Department's (or, in the School of Business, the Dean's), the Provost shall provide a detailed letter that sets forth their recommendation and the reasoning that supports the recommendation.
-The Provost shall send this letter to the Department (and, in the School of Business, the Dean), and to the candidate, offering the Department (and, in the School of Business, the Dean) the opportunity to supply arguments for reconsideration.
+If the Provost's recommendation differs from the Commission's or the department's, the Provost shall provide a detailed letter that sets forth their recommendation and the reasoning that supports the recommendation.
+The Provost shall send this letter to the Dean, the department, and the candidate, offering the Dean and the department the opportunity to supply arguments for reconsideration.
 The Provost shall also send this letter to the Commission as a courtesy.
-Before sending their recommendation to the President, the Provost shall give consideration to any new arguments supplied by the Department (or, in the School of Business, the Dean).
+Before sending their recommendation to the President, the Provost shall give consideration to any new arguments supplied by the Dean or the department.
 The Provost will then send their letter, including any subsequent arguments, to the President.

 It is understood that the primary centers of review of a faculty member's merits for tenure and/or promotion will be the department and the Commission on Promotion and Tenure.
 The President shall make the decision regarding tenure and promotion.
-If the President's decision differs from that of the Department and/or the Commission (or, in the School of Business, the Dean's) or denies the candidate tenure and promotion, the President shall so notify in writing the Commission, the Department, and the candidate (and, in the School of Business, the Dean), giving the reasons for their decision.
-The Department, the Commission, and/or the candidate (and, in the School of Business, the Dean) may then request reconsideration by the President, supplying whatever arguments are deemed appropriate.
+If the President's decision differs from that of the Department or the Commission, or if the President's decision denies the candidate tenure and promotion, the President shall so notify in writing the Commission, the Dean, the Provost, the department, and the candidate, giving the reasons for their decision.
+The department, the Dean, the Commission, the Provost, and/or the candidate may then request reconsideration by the President, supplying whatever arguments are deemed appropriate.